Bobur-Boboyev/Digitwise/README.md

-# DigitWise: Handwritten Digit Recognition App (Random Forest Edition)
+# DigitWise: Handwritten Digit Recognition App

 A lightweight web application that recognizes handwritten digits (0–9) drawn by the user using a classical Machine Learning model — Random Forest Classifier.